 The stock can be used daily in soup, gravies, and sauces or even drunk on its own.
 Correctly prepared homemade stock is rich in micronutrients that may be missing in the average western diet.
 This stock keeps for up to a week in your fridge making it easy and quick to make nourishing meals daily.

 Do not take the fat out of the stock and alternate between different meats to provide a broad spectrum of nourishment.
-Use organic or free range beef, lamb, pork, game, poultry and wild caught fish if possible.
+Use organic, grass-fed or free range beef, lamb, pork, game, poultry and wild caught fish if possible.
 Ensure you use the bones and the joints in your stock as these are particularly important for enriching the stock with more than the meat alone can provide.
 The meat and bones can be used fresh or frozen and defrosting is not necessary.

 From a gourmet perspective, good quality homemade stock adds subtle nuances of flavour to your dishes and charm that is lacking in the commercial foods bought from the supermarket.